barrettotte/IBMi-Book/docs/core/dds/dspf.md

 * **line 8** defines a 79 character(A) field. **O** means it is only used for output. ```DSPATR(HI)``` changes the appearance of the field.
 * **lines 9 and 10** display some text to show what the commands do for this screen.
 Using ```COLOR(BLU)```, the text is displayed in blue.

+Its worth noting that the field/record format names do not need to start with '#'.
+This is just a convention that I use.
+Like other things, just be consistent with what you use.

 <br>